- B.S., Chemistry, 1986, California Institute of Technology

 - Postdoctoral, 1991, University of Texas, Austin (NSF Postdoctoral Fellow with Mark Berg)

 - Postdoctoral, 1993, Massachusetts Institute of Technology (NSF Postdoctoral Fellow with Keith Nelson)

-- Millard Alexander Professor and Associate Chair, Department of Chemistry and Biochemistry, University of Maryland, 2005-present
+- Millard Alexander Professor of Chemistry, 2005-present

 - Professor, Department of Chemistry, Boston College, 2001-2005

 - Associate Professor, Department of Chemistry, Boston College, 2000-2001

 Ultrafast nonlinear optical spectroscopy of liquids; dynamics of nanoconfined liquids; nonlinear optical microscopy; nontraditional approaches to micro- and nanofabrication; dynamics of single molecules and single nanoparticles; nonlinear absorption; nonlinear plasmonics; cellular biophysics.

 - American Chemical Society (ACS); American Association for the Advancement of Science (AAAS) Fellow; American Physical Society (APS) Fellow; Materials Research Society (MRS); Optical Society of America (OSA) Fellow; Sigma Xi (ΣΞ); SPIE Senior Member.